 CVF is a student organization that joins members’ faith with serving others through veterinary medicine.
 The need for veterinary care is present wherever people keep animals and transcends cultural and geographical boundaries.
 This opens up doors to go anywhere imaginable in the world.
 In recent years, students have gone to Haiti, Honduras, Mongolia, and Uganda.
 The specifics vary with each trip, but those that go can expect to apply knowledge and skills they have gained in school while under the mentorship of veterinarians who are active in the profession on a global scale.
 The possible work ranges from spaying and neutering dogs, to castrating bulls, deworming goats, and educating local children on animal husbandry and public health.

 International involvement that students begin through CVF can continue after graduation, as the student chapter is a branch of the parent organization, Christian Veterinary Mission.
 This group focuses on short and long-term missions all over the world and affords veterinarians the opportunity to continue to take part in the profession on a global scale after graduation.

-The programs at the Borlaug Institute at Texas A&M provide researchers, policymakers, and university faculty from developing countries the ability to strengthen sustainable agricultural practices through scientific training and collaborative research opportunities.
+The programs at The Borlaug Institute provide researchers, policymakers, and university faculty from developing countries the ability to strengthen sustainable agricultural practices through scientific training and collaborative research opportunities.